qubenix/qubes-whonix-bitcoin/2_electrum.md

 # Qubes 4 & Whonix 14: Electrum
 Create a VM without networking to host an [Electrum](https://electrum.org) Bitcoin wallet.
-The offline `electrum` VM will communicate with either an `electrumx` or `eps` VM using Qubes' [`qrexec`](https://www.qubes-os.org/doc/qrexec3/).
+The offline `electrum` VM will communicate with either an `electrum-personal-server` or `electrumx` VM using Qubes' [`qrexec`](https://www.qubes-os.org/doc/qrexec3/).
 ## What is Electrum?
 Electrum is a popular lightweight Bitcoin wallet based on a client-server protocol.
-More info [here](https://en.bitcoin.it/wiki/Electrum).
+See the [Bitcoin wiki](https://en.bitcoin.it/wiki/Electrum) for a more detailed explanation of Electrum.
 ## Why Do This?
-This increases the security and privacy of your Electrum wallet while still maintaining full functionality.
-Privacy is enhanced by preventing data leakage to server operators, and security is improved by removing the need for an internet connection on the wallet.
+This increases the privacy and security of your Electrum wallet while still maintaining full functionality.
+Enhanced privacy is achieved by preventing data leakage to server operators, and security is improved by removing the need for a network connection on the wallet VM.
 ## Prerequisites
 - To complete this guide you must have first completed:
   - [`0_bitcoind.md`](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/0_bitcoind.md)